NGC 3115

 NGC 3115 (also called the Spindle Galaxy or Caldwell 53) is a field lenticular (S0) galaxy in the constellation Sextans.
 The galaxy was discovered by William Herschel on February 22, 1787.
 At about 32 million light-years away from Earth, it is several times bigger than the Milky Way.
 It is a lenticular (S0) galaxy because it contains a disk and a central bulge of stars, but without a detectable spiral pattern.
 NGC 3115 is seen almost exactly edge-on, but was nevertheless mis-classified as elliptical.
 There is some speculation that NGC 3115, in its youth, was a quasar.

+One supernova has been observed in NGC 3115: SN 1935B (type and mag. unknown).

 Star formation

 NGC 3115 has consumed most of the gas of its youthful accretion disk.
 It has very little gas and dust left that would trigger new star formation.
 The vast majority of its component stars are very old.